-You must incorporate as a medium size company if you plan to sponsor foreign employees instead of hiring Indonesian employees.
+You must incorporate as a medium-size company if you plan to sponsor foreign employees instead of hiring Indonesian employees.
 All issued share capital for any size company must get deposited into your company’s bank account in Indonesia right after you incorporate.

-Benefits of the Indonesia Subsidiary Setup Process
+Benefits of Setting Up a Indonesia Subsidiary

 Setting up your Indonesia subsidiary is the start to legally operating in the country.
 LLCs also provide benefits for parent companies and subsidiaries.
 Your parent company will have limited liability for the subsidiary’s activities, and you’re free to operate your subsidiary according to Indonesia’s culture and specific employment compliance laws.